Michael, Jamie, and William walking side by side to their neighborhood school.

 One class.
 The only music class in the school.
 Sixth graders working through music theory — reading notation, identifying intervals — with no instruments in the room and no singing happening.
 I am a musician and a music teacher.
 I stood in that doorway and felt something close to grief.
 Music theory without music is like teaching someone to read without ever letting them open a book.

+And then there was the playground.
 Footballs coming at full speed across the same small patch of asphalt where girls were trying to climb the playscape.
 Thirty-five children in a space that couldn’t safely hold half that number.
-My twin had already broken a finger on the younger campus.
+Jamie had already broken a finger on the younger campus.
 Standing there watching the older one, I understood completely how that had happened.

 I drove home quiet.

-And somewhere on that long drive back — the one I had been willing to make every single day — I stopped thinking like a teacher and started thinking like a mother.
+Somewhere on that long drive back — the one I had been willing to make every single day — I stopped thinking like a teacher and started thinking like a mother.

 I couldn’t do it.

 What I could picture was the burnout.
 The slow dimming of something bright.
 A kind of cynicism that sets in when curious children spend too many years being asked only to receive and never to become.
-I could see it arriving well before graduation.

 That was the moment I knew.
 Not a new knowing — just the one from October, finally admitted out loud.